 Follow Abby Anderson

-Paul Kumah from Kumasi, Ghana, Africa, is a member of The Church of Jesus Christ of Latter-day Saints (often referred to as “the Mormon Church”).
-The promising 25-year-old Ghanaian Afropop/Beat/Hip Hop recording artist also has other diversified talents, including...
+Paul Kumah (his professional name is Wizdivo), a convert to The Church of Jesus Christ of Latter-day Saints (often referred to as “the Mormon Church”), is a 25-year-old music artist from Kumasi, Ghana, Africa.
+He has written a new song called “Hope,” which will be...